-Carol Browne, DO
+Carol Browne, DO, FACOFP

 Dr. Carol Browne is a Texas native born in Corpus Christi.
 She received her B.A. in biology at Southwestern University in Georgetown, Texas, and her D.O. degree from the University of North Texas Health Science Center-Texas College of Osteopathic Medicine (UNTHSC-TCOM).
 She completed her residency in Family Practice at the Fort Worth Osteopathic Medical Center, and she is board certified in Family Medicine (FM) and Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine (NMM-OMM).